Carl Zimmer Workshop

 Course schedule:

 This session will begin with a discussion about science writing, considering techniques required for good science writing.
-We will use the assigned reading below as the basis for the discussion.
+We will use the assigned readings below as the basis for the discussion.

 I will describe in some detail how I produced one of my own articles, starting with the paper on which it was based.